 where it is assumed that the beam radius at the focus is much smaller than the initial beam radius w0.
 (This condition is violated for beams with a too small incident radius; the focus is then larger than according to the given equation.)
 Also, it is assumed that the beam radius is significantly larger than the wavelength λ, so that the paraxial approximation is valid.

 The equation shows that what determines the minimum possible beam radius is not the focal length f alone, but rather the ratio of f to the radius of the open aperture of the lens, which sets a maximum to the input beam radius w0.
-That ratio is essentially the numerical aperture of the lens.
+For a focusing or collimation lens, that ratio is essentially the numerical aperture of the lens.

 Whether this rule can also be applied to an extended optical system with focal length f depends on the applied definition of f.
 It is useful to specify an effective focal length which is valid for such relations.